LingConLab/Rutul_dictionary/README.md

 # Rutul dictionary
-This is a repository for Rutul dictionary.
+This is a repository for the Rutul dictionary.

 Link to the site: https://linghub.ru/rutuldict